 3. Online Validation

 Also, they are online tools which you can be used to check if your email addresses and passwords have been compromised.
-One of such tool is HavelBeenPwned.com.
+A powerful tool to do this for you is HavelBeenPwned.com.
 It can help you check if your email address or password have been compromised.
 The web tool is an online repository of email addresses and password that have been collected from publicly disclosed data breaches.
 It also tells in details if your email address has appeared in any data breach and from which sites.
 Nonetheless, it can generate strong and unique passwords for all your accounts.

-Precaution: in the event of finding out that your account has been breached, your password should be changed immediately.
+Precaution: on finding out that your account has been breached, change your password immediately.

 4. Use Chrome Password Checkup add-on

-Chrome Password Checkup is an add-on on the Chrome web browser which can help you stay current of your account being breached.
+The Chrome Password Checkup is an add-on on the browser, which can help you stay current of your account being breached.
 The add-on checks your password against known data breaches each time you sign into a site.
 Nevertheless, Google Chrome will not steal your password but will keep you alert once your password has been breached.

-LastPass is a browser extension with similar feature to the Chrome add-on but can be added to other browsers.
-LastPass can be used to find a list of email addresses in your database and asks if you want to check whether they’ve ever appeared in any leaks.
-But unlike Chrome password checkup, information about any leaks is sent via email.
+LastPass is a browser extension with similar feature to the Chrome add-on extension.
+The app can also be used to find a list of email addresses in your database and asks if you want to check whether they’ve ever appeared in any leaks.
+But unlike Chrome, LastPass is supported on other browsers and also can send you an email of any leaks.
 There’s also a view of “Compromised” password feature.
 This will show you which websites have had security breaches since you’ve last changed your password on the website.

 Precaution: change the password of any site that appears to have had a security breach

 Even with all these sophisticated tools, you still need to do your own due diligence and stay ahead of things.
 You can always check for yourself once you notice any strange behavior on your account or simply do a routine check on your service provider.
-This can be done by using an online tool from Privacy Rights Clearinghouse.
+This you can do by using an online tool from Privacy Rights Clearinghouse.
 You can run a check on your various service providers or subscribe to a feed of breaches to find out when there’s an occurrence.
+Or you can simply run a check to know if your password has been stolen

 For questions or suggestions, we are a click away.